JohnTwenty/Projects/Derelict/Rules/docs/SRD.md

 Based on these choices made, the game will progress until one player wins.

+## Die Rolling

+Sometimes the rules call six sided dice to be rolled.
+This Game module performs these rolls for all players.
+A small number dice of dice may need to be rolled at a time.
+The results of dice rolls are communicated to the user via the Game UI's text log display capability.
+When a set of dice are rolled together, the results should be sorted and presented in descending order.
+The random number seed should be established when a new game is started, and stored in the mission file when the game is saved to ensure a deterministic continuity in the sequence of rolls.

 ## General Game Rules

 The first player controls the marines while the second player controls the aliens and blips.
 Players alternate taking turns.

-## Clearing tokens at the start of the marine turn
+## Marine Player Turn

 At the start of the marine players' turn, all tokens of type overwatch, jam, guard and flame are removed from the board.
 Note that removing flame tokens changes lines of sight, which may result in involuntary blip conversions.
 See the section below on involuntary conversions for details.

-## Die Rolling

-Sometimes the rules call six sided dice to be rolled.
-This Game module performs these rolls for all players.
-A small number dice of dice may need to be rolled at a time.
-The desults of dice rolls are communicated to the user via the Game UI's text log display capability.
-When a set of dice are rolled together, the results should be sorted and presented in descending order.
-The random number seed should be established when a new game is started, and stored in the mission file when the game is saved to ensure a deterministic continuity in the sequence of rolls.
+Next, a die is rolled to determine the number of command points available to the marine player.

+When a marine of specific token types marine_sarge or marine_hammer is present on the board, the marine player is given the option to roll again.
+If the marine player re-rolls, the result of the second roll must be used as the number of command points, even if it is lower than the initial roll.

+For the rest of the marine turn, the marine player may activate marines and perform game actions with them, until the decision to pass the turn to the alien player.

+## Alien Player Turn

+We will add special rules for the alien player later.
+For now the alien player just performs a sequence of alien and blip activations and actions.

 ## Activation